chartjunk/NLog.LoggingContext/README.md

 ```

 # Main features
-## Enrich your log entries with `ScopeIds`...
+## Enrich your log entries with `ScopeIds`
-...that are uniform within blocks of code:
+They are uniform within blocks of code:

 ```C#
 using(new LoggingScope("MyScope"))